collectionscms/collections/README.md

 ## 💬 Community

-To chat with other community members you can join the [Superfast Discord](https://discord.gg/a6FYDkV3Vk).
+To chat with other community members you can join the [Collections Discord](https://discord.gg/a6FYDkV3Vk).

 ## 💚 Tech Stack